garbados/resumonster/readme.md

       favorite_count: 212,
       retweet_count: 860 } ] ]

 Resumonster stores these results locally using [PouchDB](http://pouchdb.com/), so that you can build up history over time.
 Whenever you run `resumake`, it collects data only since the last run.
+To sync that data with a remote CouchDB or [Cloudant](https://cloudant.com/) instance, run `resumake sync`.

-Oh, let's try their Facebook, too:
+Oh, let's try Oreo's Facebook, too:

     resumake -t oreo --facebook oreo